silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/How_Tos/Grouping_DataObject_Sets.md

 	}

 The next step is to create a method that will return all records that exist, sorted by month name from January to December.
-This can be accomplshed by sorting by the `Created` field:
+This can be accomplished by sorting by the `Created` field:

 	:::php
 	class Page extends SiteTree {